mrdaemon/exosphere/docs/source/connections.rst

   run ``apt-get update`` and optionally ``apt-get upgrade`` on a schedule
 * The ``apt-config-auto-update`` package for simpler automatic update configuration
 * Custom cron jobs with ``apt-get update`` if you prefer manual control

+On FreeBSD, you can set up a cron job or periodic task to run ``/usr/sbin/pkg update`` regularly.

 For other distributions, similar automated package management tools are available.